 The people of the Middle East and North Africa have been hard at work to improve their livelihoods and social and economic security.
-Despite progress, most countries’ economies struggle to create decent employment with benefits such as health care and pensions.
-In a region where the majority of people are under 35, this lack of social protection is felt heavily by the young as well as by disenfranchised populations, such as women, migrant workers, people with disabilities and refugees.
+Despite progress, most of the region’s economies struggle to create employment with benefits such as health care and pensions.
+In a region where the majority of people are under 35, this lack of social protections is felt heavily by the young as well as by historically excluded populations, such as women, informal workers, the self-employed, people with disabilities and refugees.

 Governments have formally committed to social and economic rights in their constitutions and in their plans to achieve the UN’s Sustainable Development Goals.
 The region’s inequality, however, has continued to deepen, and the majority of people are still living without adequate social protection.
 As governments, in partnership with economic and development agencies, work to find solutions, we see an opportunity for civil society to become part of the conversation to ensure the region’s most vulnerable receive the security they deserve.

 We work to bolster rigorous evidence on social protection, increase the diversity of perspectives on the issue, and build the capacity and resilience of civil society to engage in conversations and partnerships that focus on expanding and improving adequate coverage for all.
 Our aim is to inform the larger narratives on social protections and contracts across the region.

 Civil society, particularly in Egypt, Tunisia and Jordan, will represent and serve the interests of those excluded from social protection.

 Stronger civil society alliances

 Civil society will come together to develop new strategies and tools to bolster rights and constructively engage policymakers, ensuring the growth of social protections on the country level and learning at the regional and global levels.

 Cultural and media actors will connect with civil society to create larger coalitions working on social protection and informing narratives of inclusion and resilience.